 Starting in 2013, we adopted a negotiated land acquisition model.
 We entered into two framework cooperation agreements with local governments in 2013, one such agreement in 2014, no such agreements in 2015 and 2016, all with local governments, relating to prospective land parcel planning and preparation, pursuant to which we paid advances in the aggregate amount of US\$333.1 million, US\$209.2 million, US\$83.4 million and US\$255.1 million, respectively.
 These advances have been or will be transfer to land cost through our success in auction bids.
 In 2013, we chose not to participate in the bidding for one parcel of land in Jiangsu Province through this negotiated land acquisition model; the advance payment and related interest of US\$28.6 million were refunded to us, and total US\$92.3 million of the advance payments related to the other land parcels successfully acquired were transferred to land cost, including three parcels of land in Xingyang for the amount of US\$39.7 million and two parcels of land in Zhengzhou of US\$52.6 million.
-In 2014, a total of US\$131.5 million of advance payments related to the land parcels successfully acquired were transferred to land cost, including payments related to the remaining land parcels successfully acquired were transferred to land cost, including four parcels of US\$232.9 million of advance payments related to the remaining land parcels successfully acquired were transferred to land cost, including four parcels of land in Zhengzhou for the amount of US\$180.7 million and two parcels of land in Tianjin for US\$52.2 million.
-In 2016, a total of US\$210.0 million of advance payments related to the remaining land parcels successfully acquired were transferred to land cost, which were six parcels of land in Zhengzhou for the amount of US\$10.0 million.
+In 2014, a total of US\$131.5 million of advance payments related to the land parcels successfully acquired were transferred to land cost, including payments related to three parcels of land in Xi'an for the amount of US\$104.4 million.
+In 2015, a total of US\$23.9 million of advance payments related to the remaining land parcels successfully acquired were transferred to land cost, including four parcels of land in Zhengzhou for the amount of US\$180.7 million and two parcels of land in Xi'an for the amount of US\$10.4 million.
+In 2015, a total of US\$23.9 million of advance payments related to the remaining land parcels successfully acquired were transferred to land cost, including four parcels of land in Zhengzhou for the amount of US\$180.7 million and two parcels of land in Xi'an for the amount of US\$210.0 million of advance payments related to the remaining land parcels successfully acquired were transferred to land cost, including four parcels of land in Zhengzhou for the amount of US\$

 In 2013, we started to acquire parcels of land by acquisitions of equity interests in companies holding land.
 In 2014, we purchased two parcels of land in Sanya City and Shanghai City through acquisition of local real estate companies for an aggregate consideration of approximately US\$58.3 million US\$149.4 million, respectively.
-In 2015, we purchased one parcel of land in Jinan City through acquisition of local real estate companies for an aggregate consideration of approximately US\$16.2 million.
+In 2015, we purchased one parcel of land in Jinan City through acquisition of local real estate companies for an aggregate consideration of aggregate consideration of approximately US\$16.2 million.
 In 2016, we acquired three parcels of land in Beijing, Kunshan and Changsha in the amounts of US\$63.1 million, US\$66.9 million and US\$29.5 million, respectively.